Advocates call on Pa. officials to reduce inmate population amid coronavirus outbreak

 But it is hard to limit viral outbreaks in correctional facilities, said Joseph Amon, an epidemiologist and director of global health at Drexel University.

-For every incarcerated person who gets the virus, corrections officials will have to limit the spread by following measures recommended by the Centers for Disease Control and Prevention — isolating every person the inmate came into contact with.
+For every incarcerated person who gets the virus, corrections officials will have to limit the spread by following measures recommended by the Centers for Disease Control and Prevention — isolating every person with whom the inmate came into contact.
 In correctional facilities, that could mean entire cell blocks.

 “You have this point where you have to put a lot of people in isolation, potentially, and prisons don't have the capacity to put a large number of people in isolation and care for them,” Amon said.
 “I don't think there’s enough space or capacity to do the kind of real social distancing you would need to do.”